ptolmachev/Collaboration_and_Competition/README.md

 | Layer 5 | (32, `action_size`)| `linear`  |
 | Layer 6 | (`action_size`, `action_size`) | `tanh` |

-+ Orstein-Uhlenbeck noise of the output, then the entries in the action vector wer clipped to fit [-1 1] range.
+Orstein-Uhlenbeck noise applied to the output, aftewards the entries in the action vector were clipped to fit [-1 1] range.

 **The network architecture for critic**: